Goldenseal (magazine): History

 The first issue of Goldenseal was published in April 1975 by the West Virginia Department of Commerce and the Arts and Humanities Council, with Tom Screven as editor.
 It built on a predecessor, Hearth & Fair, also published by the West Virginia Department of Commerce, which had been founded in 1973 to promote activities and spread information concerning the Mountain State Art & Craft Fair, held annually at the Cedar Lakes Conference Center, located near Ripley, Jackson County.
 Seven issues of the earlier publication had been produced, starting with an eight-page edition and ending with a sophisticated 44-page journal.

 In July 1977, responsibility for publication was shifted to the new Department of Culture and History, now known as the Department of Arts, Culture and History.
 Initially the magazine was distributed for free, with the state providing funding.
 The first edition amounted to a few hundred, but it expanded to more than 30,000 readers at its peak.
 The number of pages also increased from 40 to 72 pages by July 1979 to its current 88 pages today.
 In fall 1981, voluntary subscription payments were introduced, and by 1995, the magazine was entirely self-supporting.
-Today magazine sales are the sole revenue.
-As of 2022, there are around 5,200 paid subscribers, and about 1,800 copies per issue are sold at newsstands and through the Goldenseal office at 304-558-0220.
+Until 2025, magazine sales were the sole revenue.
+As of 2022, there were around 5,200 paid subscribers, and about 1,800 copies per issue were sold at newsstands and through the Goldenseal office.

 In 2022, Goldenseal and Mountain Stage received the Vandalia Award, West Virginia's highest folklife honor.
 The individuals, organizations, and publications that receive this award "embody the spirit of West Virginia's folk heritage and are recognized for their lifetime contribution to West Virginia and its traditional culture."

+In 2025, the magazine transitioned to a digital-only publication.